Davina McCall health update issued after urgent brain tumour surgery

 Davina McCall is recovering in hospital after undergoing brain surgery to remove a “very rare” tumour.

-The TV host, whose credits include Long Lost Family and Your Mum, My Dad, told her fans that she was undergoing surgery after specialists discovered it three months ago.
+The TV host, whose credits include Long Lost Family and Your Mum, My Dad, told her fans that she was about to undergo surgery after specialists discovered the tumour three months ago.

-McCall said that the the 14mm benign tumour – called a colloid cyst – is so rare that it affects just three in a million people.
+McCall said the 14mm benign tumour – called a colloid cyst – is so rare that it affects just three in a million people.

-The presenter’s partner, hairstylist Michael Douglas, posted McCall’s announcement, which was filmed ahead of the surgery, on Instagram.

-“Thanks so much for all the love from everyone on here.. it’s powerful stuff, we are super grateful.”

-It comes after McCall shared a video on Instagram, revealing her diagnosis.
+It comes after McCall shared a video on Instagram in which she revealed her diagnosis.

 She said: “I’m posting this.
 It will be Friday morning, and I’m doing it because a few months ago, I did a menopause talk for a company, and they offered me a health scan in return, which I thought I was going to ace, but it turned out I had a benign brain tumour called a colloid cyst, which is very rare, three in a million.